TaihuaLi/Academic/README.md

-# Logistic Regression Built for a Class
+# Logistic Regression Built for CSC 423 Data Analysis and Regression
 This is a logistic regression which a student and I built to analyze the following data set:

 ## Startup-Success-Prediction-A-Logistic-Regression-Approach